joehannis/RailTracker/README.md

 # RailTracker

 A React-Native app so that you never miss your train to the office.
 Enter CRS codes of your home station and destination station in the settings page to have live updates.
+Requires an API key for https://raildata.org.uk/

 ## Get started